-The share of trips on the I-80 freeway in Downtown with a work destination has declined, while non-work destinations (including discretionary trip purposes such as shopping, medical, and recreational) have increased.

-San Francisco-Oakland Bay Bridge (Bay Bridge) and Golden Gate Bridge volumes are 9% and 16% lower, respectively, than pre-pandemic, but volumes at the San Mateo County screenline have returned to 2019 levels.

-Many of these transportation trends can be further contextualized by San Francisco's population and employment changes, transit service level adjustments, and work from home patterns in the post-pandemic era:
+The share of trips on the I-80 freeway in Downtown with a work destination has declined, while non-work destinations (including discretionary trip purposes e.g. shopping, medical, and recreational) have increased.
+Bay Bridge and Golden Gate Bridge volumes are 9% and 16% lower, respectively, than pre-COVID, but volumes at the San Mateo County screenline have returned to 2019 levels.
+Many of these transportation trends can be further contextualized by San Francisco's population and employment changes, transit service level adjustments and work from home patterns in the post-pandemic era: